Detecting specific RNA transcripts in live cells

 method makes it possible to track and visualize individual RNA transcripts, allowing researchers to actually see cell trafficking, measure the velocity of transcript movement, monitor localization within the cytosol, and visualize RNA from transcription through translation (Figure 3).
 “Our current MB probes don’t seem to affect gene expression and we retain good correlation with in situ methods for as long as 24 hours,” notes Tsourkas.
 “We are still working to quantify how accurately we can monitor temporal changes in gene expression, but thus far the results look promising.”

 Figure 3.
-Detection of Specific RNA Transcript in Live Cells.
+Detection of specific RNA transcripts in live cells.
 The RBMB

 probe was introduced into live cells to detect the presence of a target